 This section will give you guidance on Legislation or recommendations for Gas, Electrics, Furniture & Furnishings and Smoke Alarms in residential rented properties.
 Please take the time to read this as there are serious consequences for non-compliance.

-Under gas legislation (as from 31 October 1994) rented properties must have an annual safety check carried out on all gas appliances – as your Managing Agents we are required to keep records of these inspections.
+Under gas legislation (as from 31 October 1994) rented properties must have an annual safety check carried out on all gas appliances by a Gas Safe registered engineer.
+As your Managing Agents we can arrange for this servicing and are required to keep records of these inspections.

 § Gas fittings (appliances, pipework) and flues are maintained in a safe condition

-§ A record of each safety check is kept for two years
+§ A record of each safety check is kept for two years.

 We can organise this inspection to be carried out on your behalf but if you prefer to organise this yourself copies of any certificates will need to be provided to us prior to the Tenant moving in.